Littlebrook Power Station: Littlebrook C

 Littlebrook C Power Station was opened between 1952 and 1956 by the British Electricity Authority and then the Central Electricity Authority (1955–57), and had a total generating capacity output of 240 MW.
 Like the two earlier plants, it was originally coal-fired, but was converted burn fuel oil by 1958.
 The station continued operating until it was replaced by the D Station in 1981.
 This 'Station was built in response to a rapid demand for electricity as the Country emerged from austerity of the post war years.
 As such it utilised (a standard build) four 60 MW three cylinder non-reheat C A Parsons steam turbine generators supplied from a steam range fed by seven boilers.
 (The original design specified eight but the last was never built).
 The oil-fired International Combustion Limited boilers had an output capacity of 2,520,000 lb/hr (317.5 kg/s) of steam which was delivered to the turbines at 900 psi (62 bar) and 482 °C. The alternators (generators) were hydrogen cooled.

 Electricity output from Littlebrook C power station was as follows.

-Littlebrook C annual electricity output GWh.